aucontraire/cognivault/README.md

 - Comprehensive exception hierarchy with error handling scenarios
 - Agent-level resilience with circuit breakers and retry logic
 - OpenAI LLM integration with extensive error mapping
+- Comprehensive observability and diagnostics testing
-- 98% test coverage across all modules with critical paths at 100%
+- 89% test coverage across all modules with critical paths at 100%
 - Both Refiner and Critic agents include comprehensive system prompt tests to ensure prompt correctness and robustness

 Use the batch test tools for agent evaluation: